Family law

 How to apply for sole custody?

-Before applying to court, you’ll need to attend a MIAM (Mediation Information and Assessment Meeting), a mandatory step to explore resolution outside of court.
+Before applying for sole custody in the UK, you’ll need to attend a MIAM (Mediation Information and Assessment Meeting), a mandatory step to explore resolution outside of court.
 If mediation fails or there are safeguarding concerns, you can proceed with a formal application called a child arrangement order.

 To apply for sole custody, you must complete a C100 form, outlining your reasons for seeking custody and the arrangements you propose for the child’s care.
 You’ll also need to provide evidence demonstrating that sole custody serves the child’s best interests.
 You must attend court hearings, during which a judge will evaluate the case and make a decision based on the information presented.